Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Method

 \subsubsection{Cost Aggregation and Disparity Regression}

 The shape of the sub-pixel cost volume is $D \times H \times W \times C$, and we employ 3D CNN to aggregate the sub-pixel cost volume.
 Following \cite{tsai2020attention}, our cost aggregation consists of eight $3\times3\times3$ convolutional layers and two residual blocks.
 After passing through these 3D convolutional layers, we obtain the final cost volume $C_{f} \in D \times H \times W$.
 We normalize $C_{f}$ by using the softmax operation along dimension $D$ to produce the probability of the disparity distribution $\hat{Y}_{dist}=\mathrm{softmax} (-C_f)$.
-Finally, the output disparity $\hat{d}$ can be calculated according to:
+Finally, the output disparity $\hat{d}$ can be calculated according to

-where $\hat{d}$ denotes the estimated center view disparity, $D_{min}$ and $D_{max}$ stand for the minimum and maximum disparity value, respectively, and $d_k$ is the sampling value between $D_{min}$ and $D_{max}$ according to the predefined sampling interval.
+where $\hat{d}$ denotes the estimated center view disparity, $D_{min}$ and $D_{max}$ stand for the predefined minimum and maximum disparity values, respectively, $d_k$ is the disparity value between $D_{min}$ and $D_{max}$ according to the predefined disparity interval, and $C_{d_k}$ is the cost for the disparity value $d_k$.